Santorini

 One of One Hotel

 One of One Hotel occupies a cliff in Imerovigli, 300 metres north of Fira, in the calmest stretch of the caldera.
-We tested in May, off peak season, and the 9.8/10 score from 330 reviews reflects reality: impeccable service, spacious rooms (35 to 80 m²), raw materials (pumice, polished concrete, white linen).
+We tested in May, off high season, and the 9.8/10 score from 330 reviews reflects reality: impeccable service, spacious rooms (35 to 80 m²), raw materials (pumice stone, polished concrete, white linen).
 The spa offers signature treatments with local olive oil, the infinity pool is heated all year.
 Airport shuttle included, free private parking (rare in Santorini).
 From 1 045 € per night, it's unapologetic high-end Cycladic, for couples seeking intimacy without Oia's bustle ✨

 What makes this hotel unique